1992 World Series: Series overview & aftermath

+On January 29, 1995, Deion Sanders while a member of the National Football League's San Francisco 49ers participated in Super Bowl XXIX, thus Sanders became the first and to date, only professional athlete to play in both a World Series and Super Bowl.

 Broadcasting

-At 30 years of age, CBS' Sean McDonough became the youngest man to call all nine innings and games of a World Series (while serving as a full network television employee).
-Although Vin Scully and Al Michaels were several years younger when they called their first World Series (1955 and 1972 respectively), they were products of the then broadcasting policy of announcers representing the participating teams (a process that ended following the 1976 World Series).
+At 30 years of age, CBS' Sean McDonough became the youngest man to call all nine innings and games of a World Series while serving as a network television employee.
+Although Vin Scully and Al Michaels were several years younger when they called their first World Series in 1955 and 1972 respectively, they were products of the broadcasting practice of announcers representing the participating teams calling games, a practice that ended following the 1976 World Series.
 McDonough's record would subsequently be broken by Fox's Joe Buck, who at 27 years of age, called the 1996 World Series.
-Coincidentally, it was Joe Buck's father, Jack, that McDonough had replaced as CBS's lead play-by-play man.
+Coincidentally, McDonough replaced Buck's father, Jack Buck, as CBS's lead play-by-play man.
 Serving as field reporters for CBS's coverage were Jim Kaat (in the Braves' dugout) and Lesley Visser (in the Blue Jays' dugout).
 The Series drew an overall Nielsen rating of 20.2, down from the previous year's 24.0 but higher than that of any subsequent World Series.

+The CBS broadcast was simulcast in Canada by CTV, as MLB rules at the time did not allow for a dedicated Canadian telecast; CTV executives acknowledged that a single telecast ensured more viewers for its advertisers due to simultaneous substitution rules, which required cable providers to substitute feeds of CBS affiliates with those of CTV stations during the broadcasts.
+Canadian viewers accused CBS of displaying a bias against the Blue Jays in its coverage and commentary; of particular note was a segment presented by CBS News Sunday Morning correspondent Bill Geist during the pre-game show, which jokingly suggested that Canadians played baseball with hockey sticks and pucks, and that French was the sole official language of the country.
+CTV's headquarters received over 250 complaints about the segment, while network affiliates also received numerous complaints, according to a CTV executive who himself criticized the piece and said he would be raising the matter with CBS.

 CBS Radio also broadcast the Series nationally, with Vin Scully and Johnny Bench announcing.
 Locally, the Series was called on WGST-AM in Atlanta by Skip Caray, Pete Van Wieren, Ernie Johnson, Joe Simpson, and Don Sutton, and on CJCL-AM in Toronto by Jerry Howarth and Tom Cheek.